 Arnold man gets life in prison for 2011 New Ken murder

-A Westmoreland County judge sentenced a 36-year-old Arnold man to life in prison on Thursday for killing another man in New Kensington two years ago.
+A 36-year-old Arnold man on Thursday was sentenced to life in prison without parole for killing another man in New Kensington two years ago, court officials said.

-Raymond Javier “Rico” Rivera, 34, a barber who lived in the 1300 block of Fifth Avenue, was convicted last summer of fatally shooting 37-year-old John L. Evans and wounding Willie J. Young, 42, also of New Kensington on Oct.
-20, 2011.
-The shooting occurred in front of the Family Dollar Store in Central City Plaza, New Kensington.
+Raymond Javier “Rico” Rivera, 34, a barber who had lived along the 1300 block of Fifth Avenue, was convicted last summer of fatally shooting 37-year-old John L. Evans and wounding Willie J. Young, 42, of New Kensington on Oct.
+20, 2011 in front of the Family Dollar Store in Central City Plaza, New Kensington.

-A jury deliberated for 6½ hours on Aug.
-16 before convicting Rivera of first-degree murder for killing Evans and attempted murder for shooting Willie Young, 42, of New Kensington.
+After deliberating for 6½ hours, a jury on Aug.
+16 convicted Rivera of first-degree murder for killing Evans and attempted murder for shooting Willie Young, 42, of New Kensington.
 Young was hit by two bullets.

 TribLive commenting policy